 Emma Martin was a devoted and outspoken proponent of atheism and Owenism, turning a rhetorical talent and Biblical knowledge gained from earlier Christian evangelism to the causes of socialism, women’s rights, and freedom of belief.
 Martin advanced these principles first as a lecturer, and later as a midwife, consistently demonstrating a devotion to humankind underpinned by a deeply felt feminism and an undeniably humanist philosophy.

-Born in Bristol to strict religious parents, Emma Martin (née Bullock) was in her early years a zealous Baptist.
-As a young woman she was a staunch advocate of her family’s faith, distributing evangelical tracts and marrying, in 1831, fellow Baptist Isaac Luther Martin.
+Born in Bristol to religious parents, Emma Martin (née Bullock) was in her early years fervently devout.
+At 17, she joined the strict Particular Baptists, distributing evangelical tracts and marrying, in 1831, fellow Baptist Isaac Luther Martin.
 Despite producing three daughters, it was an unhappy union; her husband being one ‘whose company it was a humiliation to endure’.

 The daughter of tradespeople, her upbringing had allowed her relative freedom when it came to study.
 With this came increasing doubts about her faith, and the role of religion in society.
 Historian Barbara Taylor has described